Animal Behavior, Ecology, and Conservation (BS)

 ABEC 341L Urban Ecology Lab 1 Credit

+Optional laboratory for ABEC 341 (Urban Ecology).
 Using Buffalo as a natural laboratory, visit urban sites of varying characteristics to analyze the effects of different types of urban development and management on ecosystems.
-Speak to local managers, collect and analyze ecological data, observe urban impacts to wildlife and ecosystems, as well as the connection between social and ecological systems in Buffalo.
+Speak to local managers, collect and analyze ecological data, observe urban impacts to wildlife and ecosystems, and explore the connection between social and ecological systems in Buffalo.

 ABEC 345 Herpetology 3 Credits